qnts/jwt_provider2/docs/middleware.md

 - To **stop a middleware**, raise an `Exception`.
 - To **continue** to the next middleware/controller execution, do not return anything other than falsy value (`False`, `None`, ...).

-Let's create a simple middleware named `api_key_middleware`, we only allow request with correct api key provided in the request header `X-Api-Key`, otherwise we respond immediately by raising a `MiddlewareException`:
+Let's create a simple middleware named `api_key_middleware`, we only allow request with correct api key provided in the request header `X-Api-Key`, otherwise we respond with an error immediately by raising a `MiddlewareException`:

 ```python
 from .middleware.MiddlewareData import MiddlewareData